 - Become independent.

-A Sponsoring Constituency Group (an AGC Church) is expected to prepare a settlement plan that outlines, in as much detail as possible, how it will divide the responsibilities of settling the newcomers among team members; which in-kind support is available; and what the back-up plan is in case the original settlement plan does not work out.
+A Sponsorship Group is expected to prepare a settlement plan that outlines, in as much detail as possible, how it will divide the responsibilities of settling the newcomers among team members; which in-kind support is available; and what the back-up plan is in case the original settlement plan does not work out.

 How long will the Sponsoring Constituency Group have to provide support?